mciantyre/tock-teensy4-apps/boards/swervolf/README.md

 NOTE: The Verilator simulation can be slow.
 Below are some rough estimates of time when running on a standard x64 laptop.

-Boot, hardware initalise, first print: 20 seconds Boot, hardware initalise, panic: 30 seconds
+Boot, hardware initialise, first print: 20 seconds Boot, hardware initialise, panic: 30 seconds

 The below diff below can be used to increase the simulation speed, with no functionality impact.